Relief, Anxiety As Europe Resumes AstraZeneca Jabs - UrduPoint

 Roberto, 58, also a teacher, dismissed any worries about the vaccine, telling AFP: "On the contrary, the fear was that they would not let us receive it."
 The centre was shut earlier this week after Italy banned the use of the AstraZeneca/Oxford vaccine over fears of links to blood clots, one of several European nations to take action.

-It reopened on Friday afternoon following the EU regulator's ruling Thursday that it was "safe and effective" -- and a queue of people with appointments quickly formed outside, while others unsuccessfully tried to get a slot.
+It reopened on Friday afternoon following the EU regulator's ruling Thursday that the vaccine is "safe and effective" -- and a queue of people with appointments quickly formed outside, while others unsuccessfully tried to get a slot.

 Most said they had no concerns about being vaccinated with AstraZeneca, although there was some frustration at the suspension of the programme at a time when most of Italy is locked down because of a surge in cases.